 JOHNSON, Helen M.

 JOHNSON, Helen Moore.
-Saint Clair, Franklin County, Missouri (?)
+Saint Clair, Franklin County, Missouri (not Osceola?)
 14.10.1889 — Osceola, Mo.
 26.6.1967.
 U.S. Indologist, a Specialist of Jainism.
-Birth place from geni.com, some say she was born in Osceola, Montana.
-Daughter of Thomas Moore J. and Alice Jackson.
+Birth place from geni.com, others say she was born in Osceola, Montana.
+Daughter of Thomas Moore J. and Alice Jackson (or Barr?).
 Studies at University of Missouri in Columbia, Mo.
 (A.B.
 1907, M.A.
 1908).
 Then 1908-09 at Tulane University in New Orleans and 1909-10 at Bryn Mawr in Pennsylvania, further studies of Greek and Sanskrit.
 Ph.D.
 1912 University of Wisconsin in Madison.
 In 1912-13 Assistant and 1913-16 Professor of Foreign Languages at Oklahoma College for Women in Chikasha.
 In 1916-18 further studies of Sanskrit under Bloomfield at Johns Hopkins (1917-18 Phi-Beta-Kappa Scholar there).
 In 1918-19 Reader in Spanish in Postal Censorship, in 1919-20 Professor of Latin and Greek at Oxford College for Women in Oxford, Ohio.
 In 1920-21 Alice Freeman Palmer Fellow in India.
-In 1924-36 Johnston Scholar at Johns Hopkins.
+In 1924-26 Johnston Scholar at Johns Hopkins.
 In 1927-29 Guggenheim Memorial Foundation Fellow in India, where she apparently remained until 1931.
 Spent the rest of her life as free scholar in Osceola, Montana.
 Again in India in 1947-49 and 1960-62.
 Died of an illness in the age of 78.
 Unmarried.

 The life-work of Johnson was the English translation of Hemacandra’s great hagiographical work Triṣaṣṭiśalākāpuruṣacaritra in six volumes, each over 400 pages.
 She began the work during her first travel in India and later visited India several times in order to consult pandits and to see her volumes through the press.